A Torelli Theorem for Higher-Dimensional Function Fields: Cohomology

-Throughout the paper, we will work with a coefficient ring $\Lambda$, which will always be an integral domain of characteristic $0$.
-At certain situations, we will need to restrict to the case where $\Lambda$ is a subring of $\Q$, although we will make this restriction explicit when it is needed.
-For a field $k_0$, by a \emph{$k_0$-variety}, we mean a separated scheme of finite type over $k_0$.
+Throughout the paper, we work with a fixed algebraically closed field $k$ endowed with an embedding $\sigma : k \hookrightarrow \Cbb$, and a subring $\Lambda$ of $\Qbb$ which will be fixed as our coefficient ring.
+By a \emph{$k$-variety} we mean a separated scheme of finite type over $k$, and \emph{morphisms} of $k$-varieties are morphisms over $\Spec k$.

-Throughout the paper, $k$ will denote an algebraically closed field of characteristic $0$ which is endowed with a complex embedding $\sigma : k \hookrightarrow \C$.
-Given a $k$-variety $X$, we write $X^\an := X(\C)$ for the set of complex points (via $\sigma$) endowed with its natural complex topology.
-We define \emph{Betti Cohomology} (with respect to $\sigma$) in the usual way as the singular cohomology of $X^\an$:
+Given a $k$-variety $X$, write $X^{\an} := X(\Cbb)$, computed via $\sigma$, and endowed with the complex topology.
+We will work with \emph{Betti cohomology} (with respect to $\sigma$) defined in the usual way as the singular cohomology of $X^{\an}$:

-As suggested by the notation, we include the $j$ in the coefficients in order to keep track of Tate twists, which will play in important role later on in the Hodge and $\ell$-adic contexts.
-Finally, it is important to note that the mere construction of $\H^i(X,\Lambda(j))$ depends on the choice of complex embedding $\sigma$.
-We will always exclude $\sigma$ for the notation, while making sure that it is understood from context.